QLS-MiCM/Intro-to-UNIX/README.md

 1. **Navigate to the Slides Directory**

-   From the root repo directory:
+   From the repo's root directory:

    ```bash
    cd Slides